maciekKuba/soft-hard-ware-consistency-checker/README.md

     "C:/Program Files/KiCad/bin/xsltproc.exe" "%I" "--nowrite"

 You can run it from the BOM section in KiCad EESCHEMA.
 No worries about errors thrown there.
-You most likely get a sufficient netlist file.
+You most likely get a sufficient netlist file anyway.

-Run comparator.py script with following arguments passed into:
+Run comparator.py script with following arguments passed into it:

     python comparator.py "yourMicrocontrollerRefNameInSchematic" "yourCFilename.c" "yourNetlist.xml"

-You can also check how that works by running Test.bat file which uses provided exemplary data of C file and KiCad project.
+You can also check how that works by running Test.bat file which uses provided exemplary data from C file and KiCad project.

 The code view: